What's that gross spot on your egg?

 Washing eggs removes bacteria, but it also diminishes a natural, protective layer around the egg.
 Known as the cuticle, this transparent layer may have microbes on it, but it also helps prevent problematic bacteria from getting into the egg.
 If you’ve ever been to a country where eggs aren’t typically refrigerated, it’s likely because the eggs aren’t washed and still have the protective cuticle layer.
 There are pros and cons to washing or not washing and preserving the cuticle, which we talk about more in this post about what you should do if you leave your eggs out overnight.

 What about eggs from backyard chickens?

 If you're eating eggs that haven't been regulated by the USDA and are clearly soiled, Deana R. Jones of the U.S. National Poultry Research Center advises against giving them a water wash on your own.
-If you use the wrong temperature water you could actually make it easier for bacteria to slip into pores in the shell.
-Instead, she suggests using a paper towel or cloth to wipe off each egg, and making sure to use a different cloth or part of the cloth for each egg.
+As mentioned above, using the wrong temperature water could make it easier for bacteria to slip into pores in the shell.
+Instead, Jones suggests using a paper towel or cloth to wipe off each egg, and making sure to use a different cloth or part of the cloth for each egg.
 Again, you'll want to promptly put the soiled cloths in the wash.

 Deana R. Jones.
 Research Food Technologist.
 Egg Safety and Quality Research Unit.
 U.S. National Poultry Research Center.
 USDA Agricultural Research Service.
 Kenneth E. Anderson, Ph.D.
 Professor, Poultry Extension Specialist.
 Director, North Carolina Layer Performance and Management Program.
 Prestage Dept. of Poultry Science.
 North Carolina State University Keith Warriner.
 Microbiologist.
 Department of Food Science.
 University of Guelph